rueedlinger/gfollow/README.md

-# ghFollow.js - Follow people back on GitHub
+# ghFollow.js - Follow People Back on GitHub

 > I started following back on GitHub.
 First I thought this feature is useless.
 But since then I found a lot of interesting projects which I definitely would not have found.
 This script is for those which want to follow people back with just one click.

-## How to run the script
+## How to Run the Script

 1. Create a personal access token at https://github.com/settings/tokens/new?scopes=repo with only the access rights `user:follow`